Azurelle/GetClean/README.md

-GetClean - Getting and Cleaning Data Project
+GetClean
 ========

-Scripts:
+Summary: Project for Coursera's "Getting and Cleaning Data"

+R scripts:

 run_analysis.R

-Summary:  This script is used to
+run_analysis.R is used to:

 1. Download a zip file from the course website for the UCI HAR data

 2. Create a single data frame called “df” from the following text files:

      activity_labels.txt

      features.txt

      subject_test.txt

      subject_train.txt

      X_test.txt

      y_test.txt

      X_train.txt

      y_train.txt

 where